-In Vietnam, sub-bituminous coal with unknown histories is now being imported to co-firing with domestic anthracite coals as an alternative solution to adapt the future power and coal demand for power generating facilities outlook up to 2030.
-However, because of its high reactivity, such coal is more prone to self-ignition, lowering its heating value and degrading its quality.
+In Vietnam, sub-bituminous coal with unknown histories is now being imported to co-firing with domestic anthracite coals as an alternative solution to adapt the future power and coal demand for power generating facilities outlook up to 2030 [3].
+However, such coal is its high susceptibility to spontaneous combustion since it more easily oxidized even at low temperature compared to anthracite coal that lowers the heating value of coal and degrades coals quality.
 Thus, early detection and prevention of spontaneous ignition are a greater role of thermal power plants.
-Although some efforts were made to prevent spontaneous combustion occurring, there were some explosions believed to have started by spontaneous ignition of coal in silos and pulverizes at coal-fired plants [3].
+Although some efforts were made to prevent spontaneous combustion occurring, there were some explosions believed to have started by spontaneous ignition of coal in silos and pulverizes at coal-fired plants.

 The balance between heat generation from the exothermic oxidation reaction and heat dissipation to the surrounding is the primary source of heat release resulting from self-heating at low-temperature in storage coal [4], [5].
-If the generated heat is greater than the dissipated heat, spontaneous ignition will be likely to occur.
-Several
+If the generated heat is greater than the dissipated heat,